yguenduez/nerd-neck/nerd-neck-report/src/report.md

 It integrates the angular velocities, by integration of the quaternion derivatives over time.
-As integration of angular velocities from an IMU is prone to drift, the madgwick filter uses the earth's gravity field as a reference direction to compensate for that IMU drift
+As integration of angular velocities from an IMU is prone to drift, the madgwick filter uses the earth's gravity field as a reference direction to compensate for the IMU drift
 ([source here](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html#orientation-as-solution-of-gradient-descent)).

 The Madgwick filter has one parameter you need to adjust.
-It is called the filter gain beta, and there exists the following rule of thumb (taken from [here](https://stackoverflow.com/a/47772311/7585591)).
+It is called the filter gain beta.

 When picking the right value for beta, there is a trade-off between the stability of the resulting orientation and its response.
 For example, for drones which